-Growing up in India and moving to the U.S. with her family in the mid-1990s, Uma’s story has been about embracing change and taking on new challenges from the start.
-She earned degrees in history and computer science at the University of Madras and found her way into banking in Denver working as a consultant for product development.
+Growing up in India and moving to the U.S. with her family in the mid-1990s, Uma’s story is all about embracing change and taking on new challenges.
+She earned degrees in history and computer science at the University of Madras in Tamil Nadu, India and found her way into banking in Denver, Colorado working as a consultant for product development.

-After four years, she moved to Kansas City where she landed a leadership role as a product management officer and eventually Uma found her way to UMB led a team of banking professionals for more than 15 years.
+After four years in Denver, she moved to Kansas City where she landed a leadership role as a product management officer and eventually found her way to UMB.
+For 15 years at UMB, she has led a team of banking professionals in an ever-evolving digital landscape.

 In 2019, she was named one of the most powerful women in banking by American Banker, a prestigious recognition for women who have made significant accomplishments in the banking industry and are poised to continue growing their leadership, influence and impact in the years to come.

 In 2020, Uma was named in The Most Influential Women in Payments‡, a program by American Banker that honors 26 women from across the globe and in all aspects of the payments industry.

 In 2022, Uma was named in Kansas City Business Journal’s Women Who Mean Business‡, which recognizes professional women who are making significant strides in their business or industry and in the community.